Mitsubishi Pajero Sport: Second generation (KG/KH/PB; 2008)

 The second-generation of the vehicle, based on the ladder frame chassis of the Triton, was gradually introduced to selected markets (Russia, Southeast Asia and the Middle East) through the autumn of 2008, following its debut at the Moscow International Automobile Salon.
-The design is partially influenced from the 4.7-litre V8 powered 2001 Pajero Evolution concept car.
-2.5- or 3.2-litre diesel and 3.0- or 3.5-litre V6 petrol engines are available as before, while five- or seven-seat interior configurations are offered.
+The design is partially influenced from the 2001 Pajero Evolution 2+2 concept car.
+2.5- or 3.2-litre diesel and 2.4- 3.0- or 3.5-litre V6 petrol engines are available as before, while five- or seven-seat interior configurations are offered.
 As with the Triton pickup on which it is based, production of the new Pajero Sport for all markets is concentrated in Thailand.

 In the Philippines, the Pajero Sport is officially named as Montero Sport.
 The Montero Sport was launched in the Philippines on October of 2008 and it was offered with only one engine, a 3.2 litre “4M41” Common Rail Direct Injection Diesel, putting out 163 PS and 343Nm of torque.
 Mated to the engine is an INVECS-II four-speed automatic transmission (with Sportronic mode) and two variants were offered: GLS and the top of the-line GLS SE.
 In 2011, The Montero Sport lineup received a powerboost equipped with a 2.5 litre “4D56”, it now produces a staggering 178 ps of power and 350Nm of torque (15 ps and 7Nm more than the previous 3.2 litre turbo diesel Montero Sport).
 In courtesy of a Variable Geometry Turbo equipped with a 2.5 litre common rail diesel engine with a variable geometry turbo (VGT), boasted of a 15% improvement in power over the previous 3.2 litre's 163 hp.
 Not only was it more powerful and responsive, the smaller engine also made for better fuel economy.
 Now called Montero Sport GLS-V, this midrange variant receives an additional accessory outlet, reverse sensors, tailgate cladding, 2DIN monitor Audio unit with bluetooth and GPS, and larger disc brakes aside from the stronger engine.
 In the same year, replacing the previous top-of-the-line GLS SE, The Montero Sport GTV now comes with new grille, DVD audio, emblems, carbon fibre rear spoiler, paddle shifters and new 5-speed automatic transmission.